The Constitutional Status of the Faroe Islands

-Reinforcing foreign policy cooperation, the Danish and Faroese Governments signed a joint declaration in 2005 - the Fámjin Declaration - regarding the involvement of the Faroe Islands in foreign and security policy.
-According to the declaration, the Faroese authorities are to take part in international negotiations regarding matters of special interest to, or which impact, the Faroe Islands.
+Reinforcing foreign policy cooperation, the Danish and Faroese Governments signed a joint declaration in 2005 - the so-called Fámjin Declaration - regarding the involvement of the Faroe Islands in foreign and security policy.
+According to the Declaration, the Faroese authorities are to be involved in the relevant international negotiations regarding matters of special interest to, or which impact, the Faroe Islands.

 The Faroese authorities are also to be consulted prior to the ratification of any international agreements resulting from negotiations they were involved with, as part of the Fámjin Declaration, or which have a particular importance to the Faroe Islands.